 Remember, one small group pull out will not fix every math misconception, and some students need more time and more attention.
 Baby steps are still steps after all, and your students are lucky to have a teacher that cares so much.
-Continue pulling these students.
+If you are looking for a way to track their progress, you can check out these forms I use here.
 Stay positive and make sure these students know that you, as their teacher, believe in them!

 For more ideas and specifics on math small group instruction check out Guided Math Instruction.
 It is aimed towards elementary students, but has some great tips that transfer to middle school.
 Teachers, what other tips do you have?

 For even more tips on organizing data and small group instruction, check out this follow up post.